Dallas/Forth Worth and Surrounding Area, Texas

 Light pollution is increasing in the heart of the Davis Mountains of West Texas.
 Located atop Mount Locke and Mount Fowlkes and under some of the darkest night skies in the continental United States, sits the 500-acre world-renowned University of Texas at Austin’s McDonald Observatory.
 The Observatory’s mission is to inform, educate, and inspire through their public programs, and support the teaching of the science and hobby of astronomy.
 The second largest employer in Jeff Davis County, the Observatory hosts approximately 100,000 visitors each year.
 Through a campaign of education and awareness, the Observatory’s Dark Skies Initiative seeks to protect the beautiful, milky-way filled night skies of West Texas for ongoing astronomical research and education.
 To protect the dark skies surrounding the Observatory, the seven counties (Jeff Davis, Brewster, Presidio, Hudspeth, Culberson, Reeves, and Pecos) surrounding the campus have outdoor lighting ordinances and all the cities within these counties have similar municipal ordinances.
 This represents 28,000 square miles of land with outdoor lighting ordinances, for the protection of dark skies.
 In recent years, the increase of oil and gas activity in the Permian Basin has resulted in an increase of light pollution that threatens the dark skies.
 To measure the increase in light pollution surrounding the Observatory, all-sky photometry data is collected to determine the rate at which the night skies are brightening.

-The Observatory has partnered with the Permian Basin Petroleum Association (PBPA) and the Texas Oil & Gas Association (TxOGA) to publish a “Recommended Lighting Practices” guide and has also partnered with Apache Corporation to produce a complimentary video (check it out below!), that oil and gas companies in the Permian Basin can utilize that benefit both the oil and gas industry and the Observatory.
+The Observatory has partnered with the Permian Basin Petroleum Association (PBPA), Texas Oil & Gas Association (TxOGA), American Petroleum Institute (API), and Univeristy Lands to publish a “Recommended Lighting Practices” guide and has also partnered with Apache Corporation to produce a complementary video (check it out below!), that oil and gas companies in the Permian Basin can utilize that benefit both the oil and gas industry and the Observatory.
 Dark skies friendly lighting has been found to not only reduce light pollution but also to efficiently and effectively increase visibility and worker safety on oil and gas operations by reducing glare.
 Additionally, dark skies friendly lighting consumes less electricity by redirecting previously wasted up-light to the ground, allowing for the use of lower wattage bulbs—saving an average of 80% in power consumption!

 The Observatory is the second largest employer in Jeff Davis County.
 The county’s economy is largely based on tourism, with the Observatory welcoming approximately 100,000 visitors per year.
 Through the Dark Skies Initiative, The Observatory is able to preserve astronomical research efficacy, minimizing disruption for wildlife in surrounding areas, and educate tens of thousands of visitors each year on the importance of dark skies.
 Many of the same people who visit the Observatory also visit Davis Mountains State Park, Fort Davis National Historical Site, Balmorhea State Park, Big Bend National Park, Big Bend Ranch State Park, Fort Leaton National Historic Site, Guadalupe Mountains National Park, local hotels, restaurants, and other businesses–thereby contributing to the local economy.